Frequently Asked Questions

 Class Schedule Booklet

-Class schedules usually are mailed by the first week of July.
+Class schedules usually are mailed by the first or second week of July.

-Class schedule booklets are mailed bulk rate and generally arrive in three to ten days.
+Class schedule booklets are mailed bulk rate and generally arrive in three to ten business days.

 Yes.
-The class schedule usually is available for online viewing by the last week in June.
+The class schedule usually is available for online viewing by the first week in July.